Super McShane identity: Decorated Super Teichm uller space

 in the notation of Figures~\ref{fig:spinflip} and \ref{fig:ptolemy}, where Roman letters are $\lambda$-lengths and Greek are $\mu$-invariants, subscripted epsilons in Figure ~\ref{fig:spinflip} denote orientations with negation signifying reversing the orientation on the interior edge as indicated and $\chi={{ac}\over{bd}}$ is the {\rm super cross ratio}. \end{theorem}

-On each component are determined the type, Ramond or Neveu-Schwarz, of each puncture.
+On each component of $S\tilde{T}(F)$ are determined the type --- either Ramond or Neveu-Schwarz, of each puncture.
 We let $n_{\rm R}$ denote the number of the former and $n_{\rm NS}$ of the latter, so in particular $s=n_{\rm NS}+n_{\rm R}$.
-According to \cite{IPZ2}, each R puncture imposes one real odd constraint, and by Theorem \ref{thm:super} the real odd dimension of $S\tilde{T}(F_g^s)$ is
+According to \cite{IPZ2}, each Ramond puncture imposes one real odd constraint, and by Theorem \ref{thm:super} the real odd dimension of $S\tilde{T}(F_g^s)$ is

-Insofar as \cite{Witten} argues from deformation theory that the complex odd dimension of super moduli space is $2g-2+n_{\rm NS}+n_{\rm R}/2$, we see that the decoration adds to the even variables as usual and to the odd variables one extra real degree of freedom for each R puncture.
+Insofar as \cite{Witten} argues from deformation theory that the complex odd dimension of super moduli space is $2g-2+n_{\rm NS}+n_{\rm R}/2$, we see that the decoration adds to the even variables as usual and to the odd variables one extra real degree of freedom for each Ramond puncture (see \S1 and \S5 of \cite{IPZ2} for more details).

 The treatment for ${\mathcal N}=2$ in \cite{IPZ2} is entirely analogous (though without the distinction between Ramond and Neveu-Schwarz punctures) but is much more involved.

 Notice in particular that flipping along edge $e$ in Figure~\ref{fig:ptolemy} leaves $\sigma'\theta'=\sigma\theta$ invariant.
 Moreover, when $s=1$, the unique puncture is Neveu-Schwarz since Ramond punctures always come in pairs.